kavinhr/life-beacon/README.md

 2. Make changes, add tests if applicable, and run the app locally.
 3. Open a pull request with a clear description of what you changed and why.

-## License
-No license file is included in the repository.
-Add a LICENSE file (for example MIT) if you want to make the project open source.

-## Contact
-Maintainer: NITHISHKUMAR0283 (GitHub)
-Open issues on the repository for bugs or feature requests.

 ```